Dynamic frequency selection: Radar detection mechanism

-The actual mechanism, durations, radar pulse pattern, power levels, and frequency bands on which DFS is enforced vary by country and jurisdiction.
+The actual mechanism, durations, radar pulse pattern, power levels, and frequency bands on which DFS is enforced vary by jurisdiction.
 DFS is mandated for the 5470–5725 MHz U-NII band in United States by the FCC.
 DFS is mandatory for the 5250–5350 and 5470–5725 MHz bands in India.

 Weather radar interference

 Prior to the introduction of Wi-Fi, one of the biggest applications of the 5 GHz band was Terminal Doppler Weather Radar.
 The decision to use 5 GHz spectrum for Wi-Fi was finalized in the World Radiocommunication Conference in 2003; however, the meteorological community was not involved in the process.
 Implementation and configuration problems caused significant disruption in weather radar operations in countries around the world.
 In Hungary, the weather radar system was declared non-operational for more than a month.
 Due to the severity of interference, South African weather services ended up abandoning C band operation, switching their radar network to S band.